 Hello, Readers!
 Welcome to my blog series, The My Mental Health Series.
 My hope with the series is to educate, advocate, and to let people know that they are not alone.
 For 38 years, I did not know or understand myself because I didn't have the knowledge that I needed.
 I decided that I wanted to share what I've learned in the hopes that maybe I can help someone else recognize themselves in my words.
 Be sure to check out the last installment, My Mental Health: Anxiety Disorder and stay tuned every Tuesday for a new installment.
 Also, you can reference My Mental Health: A Glossary and the My Mental Health: Busting ADHD Myths for more information.
 Thanks for stopping by!

-I’ve been nervous about this post, only because OCD is the disorder that I knew the least about when I received my diagnosis in September 2020.
+I’ve been nervous about this post, only because Obsessive-Compulsive Disorder is the disorder that I knew the least about when I received my diagnosis in September 2020.
 As with ADHD, what I knew about it was only a small window into what obsessive-compulsive disorder really is.
 Symptoms that I either wrote off as depression or didn’t understand at all have plagued my life for years and I had no idea.
 Let’s take a closer look.

 Low-level, Obsessive-Compulsive Disorder causes repeated, unwanted thoughts (known as obsessions) or the urge to do or think something over and over (known as compulsions).
 A person with OCD can have one or both, obsessions and compulsions.
-While many people have times where they have obsessive thoughts or feel compelled to behave in a certain way, OCD is marked by the following:
+While many people have times where they have obsessive thoughts or feel compelled to behave in a certain way, Obsessive-Compulsive Disorder is marked by the following:

 - thoughts or habits take up at least one hour of the day